japila-books/spark-sql-internals/docs/spark-sql-functions-windows.md

 * `ROW` - based on _physical offsets_ from the position of the current input row
 * `RANGE` - based on _logical offsets_ from the position of the current input row

-In the current implementation of <<spark-sql-WindowSpec.adoc#, WindowSpec>> you can use two methods to define a frame:
+In the current implementation of <<spark-sql-WindowSpec.md#, WindowSpec>> you can use two methods to define a frame:

 * `rowsBetween`
 * `rangeBetween`

-See <<spark-sql-WindowSpec.adoc#, WindowSpec>> for their coverage.
+See <<spark-sql-WindowSpec.md#, WindowSpec>> for their coverage.

 === [[sql]] Window Operators in SQL Queries